stevegreghatch/Artificial-Intelligence-Chatbot/README.md

 WGU C951 - Performance Assessment - Task 1

-INTRODUCTION

-In this task, you will use the Pandorabot environment to create a conversational agent for the given scenario.
-Your chatbot will interact with students who are about to graduate.
-You will document the development of the chatbot and investigate the best calibration approaches and AI optimization methods that support the chatbot in having the required functionalities in the most efficient way.

 SCENARIO

 You are a career advisor working for a university that offers many degrees, including a degree in computer science.
 You know that there is a vast range of computing jobs and that students who are about to graduate are generally aware of their disciplinary preferences and personal strengths.
 The enrollment of computer science students at your university has been increasing and you can no longer meet with each of them individually to give career guidance.
 During a meeting of career advisors, your manager suggests that you develop a chatbot that may reduce your workload and interact with students to help them identify jobs in computing fields for which they are qualified.